berrak/LedTask/README.md

 - one to declare the instance
 - one to setup timing in the setup
-- and one call to update in the loop
+- and one call to update the loop

 ```cpp
 LedTask LedOne = LedTask(12);